 There are some great photo spots near the waterfall, including a group of huge bamboo trunks you can peek through for a creative shot.
 It’s a photographer’s paradise, but keep in mind there’s a lot of tree cover here so the lighting gets pretty dim later in the afternoon.

 I managed to do some drone filming too before packing up.
-You can see some of these shots in my latest drone video of Indonesia on YouTube.
+You can see some of these shots in my drone video of Indonesia on YouTube.

-As of 2019, the whole trail is unstaffed and there’s no entry fee.
+The whole trail is unstaffed and there’s no entry fee.

 How To Get To Kapas Biru Waterfall